-Fishing locations Lorne Pier is situated in-front of the Grand Pacific Hotel.
+Welcome to the fishing guide for Lorne Pier.
 Lorne is a very popular holiday destination with clean beaches, great views, a vibrant township and lots of accommodation.
-The pier originally built in 1879 it was reconstructed in 2006 and is a beautifully designed pier that allows you to target many different species of fish.
+The pier is situated in front of the Grand Pacific Hotel roughly 2 hours drive from Melbourne.
+Originally built in 1879 it was reconstructed in 2006 and is now a beautifully designed pier that allows anglers to target many different species of fish.
 The often blustery & wavy conditions stir up the water bringing many predatory species.
-The pier seasonally offers different species to target with Salmon often being the prized target during the winter months and Snapper the prized target in Summer.
+The pier seasonally offers different species to target with salmon often being the prized target during the winter months and Snapper the prized target in Summer.

+Parking is easy with a car park at the pier entrance of the main road.
 If supervised this can be a nice spot to take the kids.
-However make sure you keep a very close eye on them.
+However, make sure you keep a very close eye on them.
 The conditions are usually rough, windy and waves can crash into the pier.

 A big issue at the Lorne Pier is the Seals.
 I have seen them hiding under the Pier on many occasions.
 They scare away the fish and look for an easy meal stealing your catches.
 They can easily ruin a nice days fishing.
 If I see them hanging around I tend to move onto another location.
 This is also a very popular location bound to be very busy in peak holiday times, so be weary of other anglers.